inveniosoftware/docs-invenio-rdm/docs/use/requests.md

 ### Sharing a link to a comment

 When dealing with requests that have a particularly large number of comments, it can be useful to share a link to a specific comment rather than the entire request.
-This way, the recipient will always be taken to the exact comment you intended and that it will be clearly highlighted to them.
+This way, the recipient will always be taken to the exact comment you intended and it will be clearly highlighted to them.

 To copy a link to a comment, click the action menu (the 3 horizontal dots) and select "Copy link":